Sixty Years of Photos, Filed Under Scan Day

 Which date does Immich use to sort the timeline?

-Per the Immich maintainers: at first backup an asset gets the file's creation date, then the metadata-extraction job replaces it with the EXIF capture date if one exists, and if none is available Immich falls back to the file's modified date[2].
-Within EXIF, the capture-date tags are checked in priority order — SubSecDateTimeOriginal, DateTimeOriginal, SubSecCreateDate, then CreateDate[3].
-Writing the real date into DateTimeOriginal before import is therefore the most reliable way to control where a scan lands.
+The EXIF capture date when one exists, otherwise the file's modified date[2].
+Within EXIF, the tags are checked in priority order: SubSecDateTimeOriginal, DateTimeOriginal, SubSecCreateDate, then CreateDate[3].
+Writing the real date into DateTimeOriginal before import is the most reliable way to control where a scan lands.

 How do I change the date of a scanned photo in Immich?